 Another procedural hurdle is the fact that this can only be obtained from an immigration judge in immigration court.
 Many attorneys would place their clients in court by applying for asylum at the asylum office.
 If the applicant’s asylum claim is denied, they are then referred to immigration court.
 There some controversy surrounding this practice because of recent changes in the law.

-All in all, this is an excellent remedy for individuals who have family members that rely heavily on their support and care.
+All in all, Cancellation of Removal for non permanent residents is an excellent remedy for individuals who have family members that rely heavily on their support and care.

 Please call our office at (213) 388-1821 or email at firstname.lastname@example.org if you have further questions.